 2. New Schools

-Schools that are opening in Fall 2022 or later will not have any data.
-Schools that opened in Fall 2021 will have limited data.
+Schools that are opening in Fall 2022 or later may not have any data.
+Schools that opened in Fall 2021 may have limited data.

 4. Alternative Schools

 Alternative high schools are high schools that predominantly serve students via credit recovery or dropout recovery.
 These schools only have Academic ratings.
-This is because much of the publicly available climate data is not meaningful in assessing alternative high school quality.
-For example, for some schools, quality means giving students the flexibility to learn outside of the classroom, thus attendance is not an indicator of quality.
+This is because much of the publicly available climate data is not necessarily indicative of the quality of alternative high schools.
+For example, for some schools, quality means giving students the flexibility to learn outside of the classroom, thus attendance is not reflective of quality.
 We are continuing work to expand the availability & quality of Climate metrics to be able to provide a holistic rating to these schools as well.

 How can I dive deeper into the calculations?

-For more information on how the SPR is calculated, see the SPR Calculations Technical Guide.
+For more information on how the MSFR is calculated, see the MSFR Calculations Technical Guide.